fmidev/smartmet-tools-grid/doc/grid-support.md

 ### <span id="chapter-6-4-1"></span>6.4.1 Introduction

-The Grid-GUI Plugin can be used in order to visualize grid files, which information is registered into the Content Storage.
+The <a href="https://github.com/fmidev/smartmet-plugin-grid-gui">Grid-GUI Plugin</a> can be used in order to visualize grid files, which information is registered into the Content Storage.
 Originally this plugin was created in order to help the development work in the grid support project.
 In other words, we just wanted to see that our key components were working correctly and they can open different kinds of grid files and support multiple projections.
 In addition, it offered us a nice way to see almost all information that was stored into the Content Storage.

 We noticed that the Grid-GUI was very useful and that's why we decided to publish it.
 However, it is good to understand that this is a very special tool and it was not originally designed for very wide use.
 In other words, in spite of that this GUI is quite functional, we could develop even better GUIs if we had more time for this.
 In practice, this GUI demonstrates some of the capabilities that the grid support brings to developers.